reviewboard/reviewboard/docs/manual/users/reviews/reviewing-diffs.rst

 full comment on the review request page.

 .. image:: full-comment-box.png
+   :alt: A screenshot of the Comment Dialog, with a side pane showing other
+         reviews performed on the same lines.
+   :width: 734
+   :height: 354
+   :sources: 2x full-comment-box@2x.png

 If you have something new to say as part of your own review, you can write a new comment in the comment dialog.